Nittany Lion Career Network (NLCN)

 - What type of employer, job function, or industry are you interested in?

-- In what geographic area you would like to work?
+- In what geographic area would you like to work?

 There are various resources to assist you with developing a targeted list of employers, including: